JaredC01/Galileo2/user_mods/JosAr/G2_Umbilical_for_z_chain/Readme.md

 ### V1.1 update

-The G2 CAN motor mounts had an issue where plastic wasn't where it was supposed to be, volved that and updated the STL's
+The G2 CAN motor mounts had an issue where plastic wasn't where it was supposed to be, solved that and updated the STL's